Bryan-Legend/vassal-import/README.md

 This module code base was originally from Adventure Import Export (https://github.com/cstadther/adventure-import-export).

-## Recommended Modules
+## Recommended Module

 * Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often several levels deep and Foundry has a limitation of 3 folder depth.
 Six seems to be enough.
 The data will import correctly but once you pass 3 folders it will start spamming the root folder heavily.
 Turning on this mod will fix.

-* Card Support (https://github.com/spacemandev-git/fvtt-card-support) - You will need to refresh the browser after an import before decks will work.
-You will likely want to make everyone a GM if you use this so that everyone can use the tile layer to manipulate the decks.
-Drag deck folders in the Journal tab onto the tile layer of a scene.

 ## Todo

 * Convert to typescript
-* Dice so Nice integration
+* Dice So Nice integration
 * Dice Tray integration
 * .vsav file format import for better scene data
 * prototype import for better token data
-* gif image conversion to webp since foundry does not support gif at all
+* gif image conversion to webp since foundry does not support gifs at all
 * playlist generator for audio
 * Use extracted fonts somehow
-* Recommend a default game system.
-Maybe do some stat importing or something.
 * Add a scene for each map picker option.
 * Import grid config data.